D. J. Wilson: Milwaukee Bucks (2017–2021)

 On June 22, 2017, Wilson was drafted 17th overall by the Milwaukee Bucks in the 2017 NBA draft.
 He was the first of four 2016–17 Big Ten Conference players selected in the draft.
 Wilson signed a $12.1 million rookie scale contract with the Bucks on July 6.
-He debuted on October 20, 2017 against the Cleveland Cavaliers, but did not score or post any other stats.
+He debuted on October 20, 2017, against the Cleveland Cavaliers, but did not score or post any other stats.
 Wilson posted his first four points against the Oklahoma City Thunder on October 31.
 During the season, the Bucks assigned Wilson to their NBA G League affiliate Wisconsin Herd multiple times.

 Wilson missed the first 22 games of the season with a hamstring injury for the 2018–19 Milwaukee Bucks.
 Despite being injured and having only 71 minutes of NBA experience, he was still signed for a $3 million third-year option by the Bucks at the October 31 rookie-scale player options deadline.
 On December 19 against the New Orleans Pelicans, Wilson posted a career-high 10 rebounds along with 9 points.
 On December 27 against the New York Knicks, he posted his first NBA double-double with 14 rebounds and 10 points in 21 minutes.
 On January 16, he established a new career-high with 13 points against the Memphis Grizzlies.
 He improved his scoring best on January 31 against the Toronto Raptors by posting 16 points.

 On March 31, 2019, Wilson made his first career start against the Atlanta Hawks.
 On April 10, the final night of the season, Wilson posted a career-high 18 points, 17 rebounds and 4 assists against the Oklahoma City Thunder.

-On October 24, 2019, the Bucks exercised the fourth-year option of Wilson's rookie contract for $4.5 milion, extending the contract through the 2020–21 season.
+On October 24, 2019, the Bucks exercised the fourth-year option of Wilson's rookie contract for $4.5 million, extending the contract through the 2020–21 season.
 Wilson posted a career-high 19 points on December 2 against the New York Knicks.